5355693/BITH.Winter.Surveys/README.md

 # BITH.Winter.Surveys
-## Results of surveys conducted during the winter for Bicknell's Thrush
+## Files related to results of surveys conducted during the winter for Bicknell's Thrush and their analysis.

-Files include a
+###Project Description

-Results and analysis of winter surveys for Bicknell's Thrush
+###Description of files included